-Select Enabled to enable Option ROM support to boot the computer using a device installed on the slot specified above.
+Select Enabled to enable Option ROM support to boot the computer using a network interface from the slots specified above.
 The options are Enabled and Disabled.

 Onboard LAN Option ROM Select

 Select iSCSI to use the iSCSI Option ROM to boot the computer using a network device.
 Select PXE (Preboot Execution Environment) to use an PXE Option ROM to boot the computer using a network device.
 The options are iSCSI and PXE.